 The Denver articulation screening exam (also known as DASE) is the most commonly used testing system for the kids with a speech disorder.
-This testing system plays important role to diagnose articulation disorders.
+This testing system plays an important role to diagnose articulation disorders.
 The test evaluates the pronunciation clarity in children between the ages of 2 and 7 and the results are compared with the standardized norm for that age.
 This is a five-minute test which uses various exercises to assess the child’s speech.

 Early language milestones scale 2